cybercdh/nsfckup/README.md

 ## Options

 ```
   -c int
         set the concurrency level (default 20)

--s  be strict with recursively checking CNAMES
+  -d string
+        specify a custom DNS resolver address
+  -s    Be strict on CNAME, must include the target domain

--v  get more info on attempts
+  -v    Get more info on attempts
 ```

 ## Install